Cormark Weighs in on Converge Technology Solutions Corp.’s FY2022 Earnings (TSE:CTS)

 Converge Technology Solutions Corp.
-(TSE:CTS – Get Rating) – Stock analysts at Cormark reduced their FY2022 EPS estimates for Converge Technology Solutions in a research note issued on Thursday, August 11th.
-Cormark analyst G. Fairweather now anticipates that the company will post earnings per share of $0.27 for the year, down from their previous forecast of $0.30.
-Cormark currently has a “NA” rating and a $10.00 target price on the stock.
+(TSE:CTS – Get Rating) – Analysts at Cormark dropped their FY2022 EPS estimates for Converge Technology Solutions in a report released on Thursday, August 11th.
+Cormark analyst G. Fairweather now forecasts that the company will post earnings of $0.27 per share for the year, down from their previous estimate of $0.30.
+Cormark has a “NA” rating and a $10.00 price target on the stock.
 The consensus estimate for Converge Technology Solutions’ current full-year earnings is $0.61 per share.
 Cormark also issued estimates for Converge Technology Solutions’ FY2023 earnings at $0.42 EPS.

-Several other equities research analysts have also recently issued reports on CTS.
-National Bank Financial reiterated an “outperfrom under weight” rating on shares of Converge Technology Solutions in a research report on Tuesday, April 26th.
-Laurentian Bank of Canada restated a “buy” rating and issued a C$11.00 price target on shares of Converge Technology Solutions in a research report on Tuesday, June 21st.
-Canaccord Genuity Group cut their price objective on shares of Converge Technology Solutions from C$14.50 to C$12.00 in a research report on Thursday, May 12th.
-TD Securities cut their price objective on shares of Converge Technology Solutions from C$12.00 to C$8.50 and set a “hold” rating on the stock in a research report on Thursday, May 12th.
-Finally, National Bankshares cut their price objective on shares of Converge Technology Solutions from C$14.00 to C$12.00 and set an “outperform” rating on the stock in a research report on Thursday, July 21st.
-Two analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of C$11.48.

-Converge Technology Solutions (TSE:CTS – Get Rating) last released its quarterly earnings data on Tuesday, May 10th.
-The company reported C$0.10 earnings per share (EPS) for the quarter, beating the consensus estimate of C$0.06 by C$0.04.
-The company had revenue of C$550.04 million for the quarter, compared to the consensus estimate of C$497.63 million.
+Converge Technology Solutions (TSE:CTS – Get Rating) last released its earnings results on Tuesday, May 10th.
+The company reported C$0.10 earnings per share for the quarter, beating analysts’ consensus estimates of C$0.06 by C$0.04.
+The company had revenue of C$550.04 million during the quarter, compared to analysts’ expectations of C$497.63 million.

 Converge Technology Solutions Corp., through its subsidiaries, distributes storage devices and systems, computer products, software, and peripherals.
 The company also provides installation and maintenance; analytics, hybrid cloud, infrastructure, and cybersecurity services; cloud delivery, compute efficiency, network optimization, and IT spend optimization solutions; and IT professional services, such as data center infrastructure integration and solutioning, and cloud optimization.